ttbye/ReadKnows/README.md

 ## 📖 Project Introduction

-**Friendly Reminder**: In China, individuals are not allowed to publish online.
-Maintaining a public book website is illegal!
-This system is for personal learning and book/document management only!
+**Friendly Reminder**: This system is for personal learning and book/document management only!

 ReadKnows is a powerful private e-book management platform that supports reading and management of e-books in multiple formats including EPUB, PDF, TXT, MOBI, etc. Built with modern web technologies, it provides a smooth reading experience and powerful management features.